biaslab/ForneyLab.jl/doc/src/nodes.rst

     The calling signature consists of:

     1. The node;
-    2. The index (index in node.interfaces) of the outbound interface as a value type;
+    2. The interface id (index in node.interfaces) of the outbound interface as a value type;
-    3. The distribution currently present on the outbound interface;
+    3. The payload of the message currently present on the outbound interface;
     4. The inbound messages on *all* interfaces of the node (ordered by interface id).

 .. function:: variationalRule!(node::Node, outbound_interface_index::Type{Val{i}}, outbound_dist::ProbabilityDistribution, marginals_and_messages...)